 This 5th edition of the European summit was attended by other key figures in the sector, such as Emilio Butragueño, Director of Institutional Relations at Real Madrid Football Club, Irene Lozano, Secretary of State of Spain Global, José Luis Martínez-Almeida, Mayor of Madrid, Juan Antonio Samaranch, President of the Organising Committee of the Shopping Tourism & Economy Summit Madrid 2019 and Luis Gallego, Executive President of Iberia, among others.
 Also taking part were Celestino García, Corporate Vice President of Samsung, Isaías Táboas, President of RENFE, Gloria Guevara, President and CEO of World Travel & Tourism Council, Manuel Butler, Executive Director, World Tourism Organization, Javier Marín, General Director of Airports, AENA, Sanjay Verma, Ambassador of India in Spain, Hong-jo Chun, Ambassador of the Republic of Korea in Spain, Lyu Fan, Ambassador of the People’s Republic of China in Spain, Carlos Chaguaceda, Director of Communications for the Prado Museum and Isabel Fuentes, Director of CaixaForum Madrid, among others.

-Didier Lagae, who was recently named European and Global PR Professional of the Year at the PRWeek and Stevie Awards, also shared some of the conclusions from his book Country Brand, a Country as a Brand, and highlighted how “the ‘client’ who comes to Spain is looking for something more than just shopping, they are looking for gastronomy, culture, sport, a bit of beach, and so on.
+Didier Lagae, who was recently named European and Global PR Professional of the Year at the PRWeek and Stevie Awards, also shared some of the conclusions from his book Country Brand, a Branded Country, and highlighted how “the ‘client’ who comes to Spain is looking for something more than just shopping, they are looking for gastronomy, culture, sport, a bit of beach, and so on.
 That’s why we have to sell a puzzle that includes everything and offer quality tourism thanks to the infrastructure we have“.
 However, according to Lagae, “independence is one of the factors that is most damaging to the reputation of Brand Spain.
 Spain’s diversity must be understood as something that adds, not something that subtracts.
 Faced with the division and separation of peripheral nationalisms, Spain must project a positive image, reflecting the puzzle and mix of cultures it contains, without renouncing the different personalities of each of its big cities”.
 In this way, he concludes that “without investment one cannot change the perception of a country.
 And in Spain, it is necessary to invest in the tourism sector“.

 The Shopping, Tourism & Economy Summit is the only international forum that focuses on analysing and promoting the attraction of quality tourists with high purchasing power in Spain.
 The different speakers invited to participate in the summit have offered their professional opinion on key topics in the sector, such as sustainability, the country’s reputation and perception, or the 4.0 revolution, and have analysed the progress made by Spain in this regard.
 Attracting quality tourists with high purchasing power aims to act as an engine of economic and social growth in our country, as the sectors involved include a wide variety of fields with significant potential such as tourism, trade, mobility or infrastructure, among others.